 16 if it gets cold enough where you live, make ice lanterns

-17 pick a tree to get to know and take care of all through the coming year
+17 pick a living tree in your neighborhood to befriend and care for through the year

-18 make a moon calendar for the coming year
+18 make a moon calendar for the new year

 19 start a wishing tree in your neighborhood where people can write their wishes on large gift tags and hang them on the branches

 20 make elderberry syrup and/or fire cider for winter coughs and colds

 21 ask an elder how they celebrated Winter when they were your age (repeat!)